top of page

 • Kensington Gardens – Serene and elegant, right next to Kensington Palace.

 London’s charm is in the details.
-Snap a photo at Platform 9¾ in King’s Cross for your Harry Potter fix, or wander through Neal’s Yard in Covent Garden, a hidden courtyard bursting with colour, plants, and cute cafés.
+Snap a photo at Platform 9¾ in King’s Cross for your Harry Potter fix, or wander through Neal’s Yard in Covent Garden.
+This hidden courtyard bursts with colour, plants, and cute cafés.

-Another Harry Potter themed spot is at Goodwin’s Court which is a narrow, 17th-century alleyway in Covent Garden features overhanging buildings and rounded windows used in the films.
+Another Harry Potter-themed spot is Goodwin’s Court.
+This narrow, 17th-century alleyway in Covent Garden features overhanging buildings and rounded windows used in the films.

 Even if you’re not buying anything, London’s markets are a feast for the senses.